hd719/devops/Docker-101.md

 ## 17: Container Memory Allocations

-- Warning: about not specfiying memory for each container def.
+- Warning: about not specifying memory for each container def.
 - When EBS creates a container from the `Dockerrun.aws.json` file it allocates some amount of RAM to each container
 - Need to tell how much RAM to allocate to each container